MultiSafepay/docs/content/api/orders/adjust-payment-link-lifetime.md

 `days_active` | string | optional

-Sets the number of days the payment link is active for.
+Sets the number of days the session is active for.
 If not set, or if `seconds_active` is also set, `seconds_active` is used.
 If neither `days_active` nor `seconds_active` is set, the default is used.